aws/s2n-tls/docs/USAGE-GUIDE.md

     /* The connection object will now be configured with the desired send buffer size. */ s2n_connection_set_config(conn, config);

-    /* Now further changes are required for the feature to work. */
+    /* No further changes are required for the feature to work. */

     ...